 - After-School Homes for children in grades 1-6 in Beersheva and Jerusalem.

 - Teen Club in Beersheva for youth in grades 7-12.

 - “Bogrim” Middle School Transition Project in Jerusalem for youth in grades 6-8.

-- We employ a multi-disciplinary professional team of social workers, coordinators, counselors, national service volunteers and general volunteers.
+- We employ a multi-disciplinary professional team of social workers, coordinators, counselors, national civil service volunteers and general volunteers.